-AWS From Scratch with Terraform - Apply before Merge with Github Actions
+AWS From Scratch with Terraform - Setting up your Root Account for IaC with Terraform Cloud and Github actions.

 TL;DR